Bailieborough: Later development

 The 1800s saw additional development in the town.
 For example, the town's courthouse was erected in 1817, with the Bridewell Jail being opened in 1833.
 The courthouse is no longer in use for its original design and is now a community hall.
 In 1833, work began on a new Church of Ireland church located at the bottom of the town.
 It was completed in 1875 when the bell was erected in the Belfry.
 The church replaced the old Protestant church located in the estate of Woodview, which now lies in ruin.
+As of 2023, the incumbent rector is Canon Ian W. Horner, having served in the role since 2016.
+In 2023, he also became Archdeacon of Kilmore.

 A new Catholic church was constructed in 1839, with Phillip O'Reilly as the parish priest at the time.
 It replaced an old thatched chapel that had stood since the 1700s.
 The bell tower was constructed in 1851, while between 1868 and 1870 the chancel, baptistery and sacristy were erected.
 The marble altar located in the church has been in the church since 24 December 1895.
 The Stations of the Cross inside the church were painted by George Collie, an Irish artist in 1956.
+As of 2023, the parish priest was Fr.
+Ultan McGoohan, who moved from Teemore in 2019.

+On 9 July 1921 the Free State barracks in Bailieboro were attacked and taken, the arms of its garrison being seized.